Katello/hammer-cli-import/README.md

     # gem install hammer_cli_import-0.0.1.gem
     # hammer import

-# Rubocop
+## RuboCop

-Rubocop requires at Ruby 1.9.3.
-That is in scl.
+[RuboCop][rubocop] requires at least Ruby 1.9.2.
+That is available in SCL.

     # yum install ruby193-ruby-devel
+    # scl enable ruby193 "gem install rubocop"

+It needs to be run with newer Ruby too (it will pick up its configuration automatically when run from the root of repository).

-    # scl enable ruby193 bash
+    # scl enable ruby193 "/opt/rh/ruby193/root/usr/local/share/gems/gems/*/bin/rubocop"
-    # gem install rubocop

-and running with

-    # /opt/rh/ruby193/root/usr/local/share/gems/gems/*/bin/rubocop

-it should pick up config automatically

-# Devel
+## Development

 You can add to your `~/.irbrc`: